-Dealing With Identity Theft by A Friend or Relative
+Dealing With Identity Theft by a Friend or Relative

 What Is Identity Theft?

-- A family member uses your name and social security number to qualify for a credit card or loan.
+- A family member uses your name and Social Security number to qualify for a credit card or loan

-- A parent uses a child's name and social security number to sign up for utilities or cable.
+- A parent uses a child's name and Social Security number to sign up for utilities or cable

-- A cousin uses a family member's name and social security number to qualify and sign for a lease.
+- A cousin uses a family member's name and Social Security number to qualify and sign for a lease

-- A spouse uses your name and income without your permission to open an account without your knowledge.
+- A spouse uses your name and income without your permission to open an account without your knowledge

 What Can I Do If My Identity Has Been Stolen?

 You will need to contact the creditor and business and explain that you are not responsible for the debt.
-You should take the time to file a police report.
+You should also file a police report.
 This is the only way that you will be able to fix your credit report.
-Although it may be difficult to file a report on someone you know, you need to do it.
+You should also place a fraud alert with the credit bureaus and report the theft to the Federal Trade Commission (FTC).

 What Else Do I Need to Do to Protect Myself?

 You may need to change your checking account number, as well as close all of the accounts that you have open.
 Take the time to set up alerts on your credit reports.
 This will help to protect you from identity theft in the future.

-How Do I Deal with My Family After This Happens?
+How Do I Deal With My Family After This Happens?

 Keep in mind that identity theft is not your fault, and you didn’t do anything wrong.
 You may also be dealing with residual feelings of betrayal regarding this person.
 Take the time to seek advice on how to communicate with them, what boundaries you need to set up, and whether it's even possible to maintain a relationship.